inclement/kivy-tutorials/text.rst

 .. note:: As with several other things mentioned so far, canvas
-          instructions have their own simple syntax for drawing in kv language, introduced in the next tutorial.
+          instructions have their own simple syntax for drawing in kv language, introduced in tutorial 7.

 .. note:: You can also access :code:`self.canvas.before` and
           :code:`self.canvas.after`; everything in the former is drawn